vasylenson/bare-bones-json-java/README.md

-# Bare-Bones JSON in Java
+# Jacey JSON parser in Java

-A Java rendition of the *Bare-Bones JSON* project, which, ironically, is not really bare-bones as in having a restricted feature set, but rather as in only utilizing the bare-bones standard library of the language with no third-party dependencies.
+Jacey is a simple and minimal JSON parser.
+It is a personal, mostly educational project that I like rewriting in different languages and paradigms.
+This repo contains the Java version of Jacey, aimed at exploring the language features and object-oriented design principles.

-## Purpose
+## Goals

-This is a study.
-This is obvious from the fact of java already having a JSON parser in the standard distribution.
-Also, the architecture of the project is unnecessarily complicated, as can be seen in the [TODO file](TODO.md).

-### Goals
+### Explore

-- learning the principles of OOP, GoF, GRASP design patterns
+- the principles of OOP, GoF, GRASP design patterns
+- see how OO paradigm works for parsers
-- studying Java
+- Java
   - the language features, idiomatic Java code
   - Java standard library, interfaces, developing classes that integrate well with language features

-- actually having a bit of fun and explore the paradigm and the platform
+### Create

+- a fully functional (as in it works) and well-tested JSON library
+- extensible and composable code
+- a lightweight, zero-dependency library. that's both a practical goal and a nice challenge

-### Non-goals
+## Non-goals

 - **highest possible performance**.
 Performant patterns and idioms are still preferable, but this is a rather secondary criterion.
+- **wide feature set**. new features will only be added if I consider them an interesting challenge or a useful thing to study
 - **simplicity**. the complexity of code here is ridiculous and very unnecessary.
 Elegance and expressiveness in architecture are more of a primary goal, though.
 It's debatable whether this approach will result in a maintainable codebase, but I guess I'm about to find that out :D

 ## Contributing